getodk/docs/odk1-src/collect-forms.rst

 - When using ODK Aggregate, the form upload prompt includes instructions to upload the :file:`-media` folder.
 The files are downloaded automatically when :ref:`fetching forms from Aggregate <in-app-get-blank-forms>`.
 - When using Google Drive, the :file:`-media` folder should be uploaded to the same location as the form.
 If you share forms with another user, you need to share the parent folder which contains a form and a folder with media files.
 Sharing both of them separately wouldn't be enough.
-- If :ref:`loading forms directly to your device <loading-forms-directly>`, the :file:`-media` folder needs to be placed in the :file:`sdcard/odk/forms` directory, alongside the form itself.
+- If :ref:`loading forms directly to your device <loading-forms-directly>`, the :file:`-media` folder needs to be placed in the :file:`forms` subdirectory of :ref:`your Collect directory <collect-directory>`, alongside the form itself.

 .. _editing-saved-forms: